 Amberd Fortress

-The 7th-century Amberd Fortress was built on the way to the top of the Aragats Mountain at an elevation of 2200 meters in the Aragatsotn region.
+One of the most beautiful fortresses in Armenia is the 10th-century Amberd Fortress, built on the way to the top of Mount Aragats at an elevation of 2200 meters in the Aragatsotn region.

 It was built to protect the country from Parthians, Persians, and other conures and many famous Armenian kings and generals were staying in Ambers over the cemeteries.